zobweyt/opulus/README.md

 # Opulus ![last commit](https://img.shields.io/github/last-commit/zobweyt/opulus) ![license](https://img.shields.io/github/license/zobweyt/opulus)

-Gudgeon is a multi-purpose Telegram bot.
+Opulus is a multi-purpose Telegram bot.
 It is an open-source project, allowing all of the community's members to contribute and see their code live in action.

 <details>
   <summary>Table of Contents</summary>